AbhinavMohanSDE/AbhinavMohanSDE/README.md

 I have also founded a startup that focused on gaming and a full-stack webgl platform for users.

-I am a result-oriented programmer,
+I am a result-oriented programmer:<br />
--> that focuses on feature completion with minimal tech debt (has to be a good balance between feature delivery & scalable system structure)
+-> that focuses on feature completion with minimal tech debt (has to be a good balance between feature delivery & scalable system structure)<br />
 -> loves the thrill of solving complex problems.

 My expertise spans Web, Mobile, Game, AR/VR development.